PTsolvers/Julia-HPC-Scales/README.md

 The next step is to briefly showcase how to port the vectorised Julia code, using array "broadcasting", to GPU computing using "array programming".
 As other languages, one way to proceed in Julia is to simply initialise all arrays in GPU memory.

-Julia will create GPU function during the code compilation (yes, Julia code is actually compiled "just ahead of time") and execute the vectorised operations on the GPU.
+Julia will create GPU function during the code compilation (yes, Julia code is actually compiled "just ahead of time") and execute the vectorised operations on the GPU. **In this workshop we will use [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) to target Nvidia GPUs**, but the [Julia GPU](https://juliagpu.org/) ecosystem supports AMD, ARM and Intel GPUs through [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl), [Metal.jl](https://github.com/JuliaGPU/Metal.jl) and [oneAPI.jl](https://github.com/JuliaGPU/oneAPI.jl), respectively.

+The following changes are needed to execute the vectorised CPU Julia [geothermal_2D.jl](scripts/geothermal_2D.jl) script on a GPU:

+- Array initialisation need now to be prepended with `CUDA.`, i.e., `Pf = zeros(nx, nz)` becomes `Pf = CUDA.zeros(Float64, nx, nz)`.
+- Default precision in CUDA.jl is `Float32`, i.e., single precision.
+To use double precision, one needs to specify `Float64` during initialisation.
+- Using `CUDA.device!(0)` allows to select a specific GPU on a multi-GPU node.
+- To avoid "scalar indexing", indexing of `Qf` array for well location needs to be updated from `Qf[x_iw, z_w]` to `Qf[x_iw:x_iw, z_w:z_w]` (to make it look like a range).
+- GPU arrays passed for plotting need to be converted back to host storage first, using `Array()`.

+Implement those changes in the [geothermal_2D_gpu_ap.jl](scripts/geothermal_2D_gpu_ap.jl) script, replacing the `#= ??? =#` comments.

+These minor changes allow us to use GPU acceleration out of the box.
+However, one may not achieve optimal performance using array programming on GPUs.
+The alternative is to use kernel programming.

 ### Task 4: Kernel programming